kotest/kotest-cookbook/README.md

 [The full example can be found here](src/test/kotlin/io/kotest/cookbook/chapter2Fakery/section3VerifyCalled/VerifyingTestDoubleWasCalledTest.kt)

 If this assertion fails, our test stops right there.
-We might not want that - quite often we want to see the whole picture rather than just the first failure.
+We might not want that - quite often we want to see the whole picture rather than the first failure.
 The next example shows how to do that.